'Green' Energy Consumed in Agricultural Production Systems

 - Conduct a 1-day short course geared towards hands-on experiential learning for agricultural producers, energy professionals, students, instructors, and other stakeholders.

 - Host a national / international agricultural energy conference and tour showcasing the University of Minnesota.
-The 2017 Midwest Farm Energy Conference is scheduled for June 13-14 at the WCROC.
+The 2017 Midwest Farm Energy Conference was held on June 13-14 at the WCROC.

 University of Minnesota Institute for Renewable Energy and the Environment (now Institute on the Environment, or IonE)